gowthampatnaik-etl/GCP_CloudStorage_To_BigQuery_Ingestion/README.md

 ## Steps to create the process -

 ### Create a bucket and place the file in Google Cloud Storage
+Source file is having sales data for the previous day.
+We will be receiving file daily in the Cloud storage bucket.

 1. Login to your project and open "Cloud Storage" service and Create a Bucket.
 2. Upload the Source/input file in the bucket.(Please find in Github repository)